transferzero/transferzero-sdk-dotnet/docs/LogsApi.md

         Dim debitsApi As AccountDebitsApi = New AccountDebitsApi(configuration)

         Dim apiInstance = new LogsApi(configuration)
-        Dim webhookLogID = new Guid?() REM Guid? | ID of the webhook log to retrieve  Example: `/v1/logs/9d1ad631-f34a-4cff-9a7e-2c83e3a556df`
+        Dim webhookLogID = new Guid() REM Guid | ID of the webhook log to retrieve  Example: `/v1/logs/9d1ad631-f34a-4cff-9a7e-2c83e3a556df`

         Try